chenxiaodan105/plant_disease/README.md

 There are 3 files in this folder:

---the plant_disease.ipython is developed by transfering learning of Densenet using Pytorch;
+--the plant_disease.ipython is developed by the transfering learning of Densenet using Pytorch;

---the baseline model file contains 4 python files using shallow neural network to achieve image classification
+--the baseline model file contains 4 python files using shallow neural network using tensorflow to achieve image classification

 --the project report is the record of the process.